 They have grown, improved and although they may not have tightened up at the back, there now does seem to be a plan in which how they want to play.

-In Danny Ings they have one of the most in-form strikers in the country, with his goal against Crystal Palace meaning he is the joint-second top goalscorer in the league.
+In Danny Ings they have one of the most in-form strikers in the country, with his double against Watford meaning he is now the second-highest goalscorer in the league.

-Southampton are now five points ahead of the drop zone and just one win away from breaking into the top half.
+Two wins and a defeat since the return from lockdown means Southampton are now 13-points clear of the drop zone and just one win away from breaking into the top-10.

-An example of clubs sticking with their manager and reaping the benefits of doing so.
+A fine example of a club being rewarded for sticking with their manager and reaping the benefits of doing so.

 Leave a comment